phaistos-networks/TANK/tank_encoding.md

 		{
 			// -1 because we want to maximize varint gains
+			// we do the same for deltas in the message set
+			// so for example, if the first message's sequence number is 10 and the last's is 15,
+			// we 'll encode 15 - 10 - 1 = 4 as varint here
-			// we do the same for deltas in the message set last messsage in this message set seqNumber - first message seqNum - 1:varint }
+			last messsage in this message set seqNumber - first message seqNum - 1:varint }
 	}